Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Greenhouse Effect.md

 The glass flasks can contain shrapnel from an exploding resistor.

-In case of burns, run affected area under tepid water for 10 minutes.
+In case of burns, run affected area under tepid (not cold) water for 10 minutes.
 Call a first aider.
 Do not attempt to remove shrapnel from wound.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4